luca-Serena/Lunes-blockchain/README.md

 ## Usage

-First of all to create a corpus for the simulator run `./make-corpus`.
+First of all to create a corpus for the simulator run `./make-corpus <#NODES> <#EDGES> <#MAX_DIAMETER>.` For example  ./make-corpus 1000 4 8 will create a graph with 1000 nodes, 4000 edges and a maximum diameter minor or equal than 8

 To start the run use `run-blockchain` Bash script: this will take care of sourcing and setting all global variables.